Joel Piper

-Joel Piper (born October 18, 1985) is a Mexican singer-songwriter, record producer, musician, and disc jockey born in Sonora, Mexico.
+Joel Piper (born October 18, 1985) is a Mexican-born American singer-songwriter, record producer, musician, and disc jockey born in Sonora, Mexico.
 He most famously known for being the ex-drummer and clean vocalist for the metalcore band Confide from 2009 to 2013.
 As a solo musician, he has released three full-length studio albums and three EPs.

 Early life

 Joel Piper is half Native American and German.
 He was born on October 18, 1985, in Sonora, Mexico to missionary parents who resided in a humble cement home there for 5 years helping the less fortunate.
 He was raised there until he was 5, at just eighteen months old Piper started playing an actual drum beat on the couch with drum sticks cut in half by his father so his small hands could hold the sticks.
 He would make up songs and sing them all day long.
 Finding ways to jerry-rig components and devices, Joel made his own albums for him and his friends in which eventually progressed into producing and recording songs.